lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * The execution of instructions that the SPO has received from the application, concerning EAD items to produce irrespective of other EAD items included in M.

-The following subsections describe more in detail the actions performed by the SPO on the different, incoming EDHOC messages.
+In the following, {{sec-message-side-processing-m1}} to {{sec-message-side-processing-m2-m3}} describe more in detail the actions performed by the SPO on the different, incoming EDHOC messages.

+Then, {{sec-message-side-processing-ace-prof}} describes further, special handling of incoming EDHOC messages in particular situations.

-## EDHOC message_1
+## EDHOC message_1 ## {#sec-message-side-processing-m1}

 During the processing of an incoming EDHOC message_1, EDHOC invokes the SPO only once, after the Responder peer has successfully decoded the message and accepted the selected cipher suite.